 \section{Adversarial robustness}

-Adversarial examples were first demonstrated in Szegedy et al. \cite{Szegedy} and Biggio et al. \cite{Biggio}.
+Adversarial examples were first demonstrated in \cite{Szegedy} \cite{Biggio}.
 In this paper, the focus is limited to adversarial robustness, as applied to images.
 The intention of an adversarial attack is to perturb an image so that it is misclassified, yet to the human eye appears little or no different.
 It is an interesting topic theoretically, because it shows the limitations of machine learning applied to images.
 From a practical standpoint, for an application that is safety or security related a misclassification could incur a high cost e.g. a self-driving car, that misclassifies a pedestrian.
 It is not obvious why human invisible adversarial perturbations provide a successful attack.
 However, perhaps it is not surprising because \textit{DNNs} generally learn using backpropagation, which is not biologically plausible.
 Indeed, some have questioned whether a different learning algorithm would need to be developed, more in line with the way humans learn \cite{Lin} \cite{Han}.

 In the context of images, there are many theories as to why \textit{DNNs} are not robust to adversarial pattern generation.
-Goodfellow et al. \cite{Goodfellow} argue that gradient-based optimisation requires \textit{DNN} classifiers to be designed to be sufficiently linear, and that this local linearity causes susceptibility to adversarial examples and the transference to different classifiers.
-The theoretical analysis in Shafahi et al. \cite{Shafahi} identifies fundamental bounds on the susceptibility of a classifier to adversarial attacks, and concludes that adversarial examples may be inevitable.
-The analysis in Schmidt et al. \cite{Schmidt} links adversarially robust generalisation to over-fitting, arguing that depending on the particular dataset distribution, more data may be needed.
-In Fawzi et al. \cite{Fawzi}, by improving the robustness to random noise, a relationship between robustness and curvature of the decision boundary is established, suggesting that geometric constraints on the curvature of the decision boundary should be imposed.
+It is argued in \cite{Goodfellow} that gradient-based optimisation requires \textit{DNN} classifiers to be designed to be sufficiently linear, and that this local linearity causes susceptibility to adversarial examples and the transference to different classifiers.
+The theoretical analysis in \cite{Shafahi} identifies fundamental bounds on the susceptibility of a classifier to adversarial attacks, and concludes that adversarial examples may be inevitable.
+Other theories relate robustness to features \cite{Zhang22}.
+For example, in \cite{Ilyas}, features in the final layer of the \textit{DNN} are shown to be split into robust and non-robust features, the former being aligned with the visual features used by humans.
+Although there are many theories of why \textit{DNNs} are not adversarially robust, the focus here is on the boundary theory.